TylerKnvpp/genifer/README.md

 ## Overview

-Genifer is a project that leverages the OpenAI API to generate search terms, summarize content, and generate UI based on user input.
-It uses Next.js as the main framework, and Tailwind CSS for styling.
+Genifer is a project that leverages the OpenAI API to generate dynamic UI based on a user's request.

 ## Getting Started